Preston Duwyenie

 - Celebrate the Spirit: Contemporary Native American Art.
 Mathes Cultural Center.
 Felicita Foundation for the Arts.
 Escondido, California.
 October 21, 1985 - November 30, 1985

-Some Awards Earned by Preston
+Some of the Awards Won by Preston

 - 2023 Santa Fe Indian Market, Classification II-D, Category 801 - Sgraffito, any form, Second Place, a collaboration with his wife, Debra